2024 Athletics Canada Bell Sucks Track and Field Championships/Trials Predictions, Recaps, and just overall Hot Takes Days 1-2

 We’re also now committed to stan Stades.
 FUCK Complexe.
 Stade >>>>>>> Complexe.

 FOURTH, in case you missed it, the track at the COMPLEXE went bathtub mode and got BUBBLY last week.
-I mean its an absolute champagne party over there.
+I mean it’s an absolute champagne party over there.
 That’s the second L for les complexes dans les deux derniers paragraphs!!!
 Complexe se fait botter le cul.
 But ANYWAY, we should probably have a discussion about how the climate crisis already causes harm to millions of people each year, largely in the poorest countries even though they are the least to blame.
-Unless you want to deal with EVEN MORE jacuzzi-style bubble tracks, and unless you LOVE snorting forest fire fumes when you train, you should probably suck it up and get political.
+Unless you want to deal with EVEN MORE jacuzzi-style bubble tracks, and unless you LOVE snorting forest fire fumes while you train, you should probably suck it up and get political.
 Maybe join a group of good folks who pressure the government to stop building pipelines on Indigenous territories, for example.

 But yeah, let’s go giraffe mode and transition to the high-hanging fruit.
 If you can’t handle it, skip to the next section.